Toadstool-Stipe/stipe/readme.md

 ##To use
 To use the Stipe gem, using Bundler `gem 'stipe'`

-Stipe is a Compass Extension, so Compass is set as a depdency.
+Stipe is a Compass Extension, so Compass is a dependency.
 You will need to include `require 'stipe'` in your config.rb file.

 # Stipe Changelog
 ###0.0.5.7.1